-Olympic provides wonderful opportunities to view animals in their natural setting.
+Olympic provides wonderful opportunities to view animals in their natural habitat.
 Along with this opportunity come risks and responsibilities for park visitors.
-Feeding, harassing, or molesting wildlife is strictly prohibited in the park and subject to fines.
+If you are fortunate enough to see wildlife during your visit, do not approach, startle, or feed the animal.
+Feeding or harassing wildlife is strictly prohibited in the park and subject to fines.

 Observe wildlife from a distance.
 All wildlife is protected in the park.
 Park regulations require that all visitors maintain a distance of at least 50 yards (half the length of a football field) between themselves and any park wildlife.
 Do not approach wildlife.
 If an animal approaches closer than 50 yards, move away to maintain the minimum required distance of separation.

 Never feed wild animals.
 This includes all park animals: birds, squirrels, marmots, deer, elk, otters etc., not just bears.
 Learning to beg for and/or rely on human foods is extremely harmful for all wild animals, big or small.
 Be careful not to leave wrappers, crumbs, or other food trash after picnicking or snacking on the trails.
 Feeding wildlife damages their health, alters natural behaviors, and exposes them to predators and other dangers.
 Feeding wildlife can also increase risks to you and other visitors.